weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 val tasksCollection = TasksApplication.ditto!!.store["tasks"]
 ```

 Ditto documents have a flexible structure.
-Often times, in strongly-typed languages we will create a data structure to define the data better.
+Oftentimes, in strongly-typed languages like Kotlin, we will create a data structure give more definition to the app.

 Create a new Kotlin file called __Task.kt__ in your project.